ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Introduction

 \section{Introduction}

-The visual content creation landscape has been fundamentally transformed by recent advances in text-to-image (T2I) and image-to-image (I2I) generative models, such as Imagen~\cite{saharia2022imagen}, DALL-E~\cite{ramesh2022hierarchical}, and Stable Diffusion~\cite{rombach2022high}.
-These large-scale diffusion-based models enable the rapid generation of highly realistic and semantically rich images from user-provided text prompts or image--prompt pairs~\cite{qu2023unsafe}.
-However, these capabilities have also been increasingly exploited to generate policy-violating content, including violence, nudity, drugs, and illicit material, raising significant security, privacy, ethical, and societal concerns~\cite{qu2023unsafe}.
-As generative image models are increasingly exposed via public APIs and integrated into consumer-facing products, the ability to enforce safety policies reliably and at scale has become a critical systems and security challenge.
+The visual content creation landscape has been fundamentally transformed by recent advances in text-to-image (T2I) and image-to-image (I2I) generative models, such as Imagen~\cite{saharia2022imagen}, DALL-E~\cite{ramesh2022hierarchical}, Stable Diffusion~\cite{rombach2022high}, and FLUX~\cite{flux2024}.
+These large-scale diffusion-based models enable the rapid generation of highly realistic and semantically rich images from user-provided text prompts or image--prompt pairs~\cite{qu2023unsafe,bloomberg2024deepfakes,globe2024pope}.
+However, these capabilities have also been increasingly exploited to generate unacceptable content, including violence, nudity, drugs, and illicit material, raising significant privacy, ethical, and societal concerns~\cite{qu2023unsafe}.
+As generative image models are increasingly exposed via public APIs and integrated into consumer-facing products, ensuring reliable and scalable enforcement of content policies has become a critical challenge.

-To mitigate misuse, model providers deploy a range of built-in safeguards, collectively referred to as \emph{Concept Removal Techniques} (CRTs), which attempt to suppress unsafe content at different stages of the generation pipeline~\cite{ren2025scale, pham2024robust, compvis_safety_checker, xie2025nsfw}.
-These interventions include prompt-level filtering, mid-generation constraints, and post-generation suppression.
-However, previous work has shown that such mechanisms remain incomplete in practice: adversarial prompt perturbations can bypass input filtering while unchanging malicious content~\cite{yang2024mma}, and mid-generation interventions often degrade visual quality or exhibit inconsistent behavior, particularly in complex scenes and I2I settings~\cite{gandikota2024unified, das2025conceptreplacementtechniquesreally}.
-As a result, residual policy violations frequently reach the final output, motivating the use of downstream, post-hoc safety defenses.

-Post-hoc safety defenses are particularly appealing in practice because they operate directly on generated images and do not require retraining or modifying the underlying generative model.
-However, existing post-hoc pipelines face fundamental deployability challenges.
-Most rely on concept-specific detectors~\cite{das2024espresso,das2025conceptreplacementtechniquesreally}, which require prior enumeration of unsafe categories, generalize poorly to compositional or unseen violations, and remain vulnerable under adversarial conditions.
-Beyond detection, post-hoc defenses must localize unsafe content in order to constrain subsequent edits~\cite{zhang2025usd,das2025conceptreplacementtechniquesreally}.
-In multi-concept scenes, however, imprecise spatial localization frequently leads to two failure modes: incomplete suppression of unsafe regions, or unintended modification of benign content.
-While the former enables evasion in complex scenes, the latter degrades benign content and, in practice, undermines the usability and continued deployment of post-hoc safety pipelines in real-world systems.